AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery/add-edge-delivery-site.md

 # Add an Edge Delivery site to Cloud Manager {#adding}

-You can add an Edge Delivery site to your production program or sandbox program.
+After you add an Edge Delivery site to your production program, your Edge Delivery Services license is applied to it.

 Adding an Edge Delivery site to Cloud Manager is required to [register a support ticket for your Edge Delivery project](/help/edge/overview.md##support-ticket).